Where Are My T-Marks?

 When a property is first registered at HM Land Registry, the title register is created from what the solicitor submitted and specifically asked to be recorded.
 Transferring T-mark information from the original conveyance deed to the register was an optional step with no legal obligation.

 In the mass-market residential conveyancing of the post-war era — when hundreds of thousands of new properties were being built and sold annually — there was little time and no incentive to take this step.
 T-marks were routinely left in the filed conveyance deed and never entered into the register.
-HMLR estimates that approximately 85% of residential title plans contain no T-marks, despite T-marks having been drawn on the original deed plans of most estate-built properties.
+The vast majority of residential title plans contain no T-marks, despite T-marks having been drawn on the original deed plans of most estate-built properties when they were built.

 The foot of the T always points into the responsible owner's land — the same pattern repeats on every plot in a development.

-When a developer built a row of houses, they instructed one firm of solicitors to prepare conveyances for the entire estate.
-The solicitor produced a single standard-form conveyance with a master estate layout plan attached.
-The T-marks were drawn on that plan once by the developer's surveyor and then duplicated onto every individual plot conveyance.
-Every house on the street received the same plan, with the same T-marks, in the same positions.
+When a developer built a row of houses, they typically instructed one firm of solicitors to prepare conveyances for the estate.
+The solicitor often produced a standard-form conveyance with a master estate layout plan attached.
+The T-marks were drawn on that plan once by the developer's surveyor and then copied onto many individual plot conveyances.
+In many estates, houses on the street received very similar plans, with the same T-marks in the same positions.

-- Order an Index Map Search (Form SIM, £4) for any address on the estate from the HMLR portal.
-HMLR will return all title numbers covering the area — the large rectangular title covering the whole development is the parent.
+- Order an Index Map Search (£4) for any address on the estate from the HMLR portal.
+The large rectangular title covering the whole development site is the parent title.

 - Note the parent title number.